Fort Myers Office Lee County

 Sarasota Office Sarasota County

-Sarasota and Manatee's Florida Federal and State Criminal Defense Attorneys
+State and Federal Criminal Defense Attorneys Sarasota and Bradenton

 I am a partner and trial attorney with the law firm of Aiken, O'Halloran & Associates.
 I have lived in Fort Myers since 1973.
 I graduated high school from Bishop Verot in 1992 and received my undergraduate degree from Florida State University.
 I graduated from law school in 1999 and was admitted to the Florida Bar in April of 2000.